100% Pure Organic Ceremonial-grade Cacao

 – Is the Spirit of Cacao or Mother Nature revered?

-– Is there a spiritual connection to the land and are there offerings given?
+– Is there a spiritual connection to the land and respect to all of life?

 🔹️FARMING PRACTICES: